nikakhachi/authentication-task/README.md

 # Authentication Task

-An Authentication application built with MERN stack (MongoDB, Express, ReactJS, NodeJS);
+An Authentication application built with MERN stack (MongoDB, Express, React, Node);

 After authentication token will be stored in cookies and user will be redirected  to the Welcoming Page.